XRPLF/xrpl-dev-portal/tx_format.md

 * [Fee - Adjust the minimum transaction fee or account reserve](#fee)

-## Signing Transactions ##
+## Signing and Sending Transactions ##

-Signing a transaction cryptographically proves that the person in charge of the account sending the transaction really means to do so.
-Only signed transactions can be submitted to the network and included in ledgers.  network, and possibly included in a validated ledger.
-A signed transaction is immutable: if any of the contents of the transaction change, the signature is not valid.
+Signing a transaction cryptographically proves that the person in charge of the account sending the transaction is authorized to do so.
+Only signed transactions can be submitted to the network and included in a validated ledger.
+A signed transaction is immutable: its contents cannot change, and the signature is not valid for any other transaction.

+You can sign a transaction using a secret key: either the master secret, or a regular secret if the account has a regular key pair associated with it.
+(See [SetRegularKey](#setregularkey) for details.)

 Multi-signature transactions are [in development](https://wiki.ripple.com/Multisign).